fallahn/xygine/tutorial/part_4/readme.md

 xygine, but they require some explanation.
 Because of this I've tried to cut back on explanation of other code, such as adding new graphical entities, as these are already covered in the previous parts of the tutorial.
-The collision process is based on a blog post I wrote some time back, which you can read here: https://trederia.blogspot.com/2016/02/2d-physics-101-pong.html I'll try to refrain from reiterating anything too much and stick to explaining the actual implementation - so I highly recommend reading the blog post first to give you some idea of
+The collision process is based on a blog post I wrote some time ago, which you can read here: https://trederia.blogspot.com/2016/02/2d-physics-101-pong.html I'll try to refrain from reiterating anything too much and stick to explaining the actual implementation - so I highly recommend reading the blog post first to give you some idea of